salt-die/gract/README.md

 # gract - asynchronous dynamic graphs

 A gract is a dynamic graph whose nodes asynchronously update their local neighborhoods.
-This is just an experiment with exploring how node behaviors affect the topology of a network over time.
+This project is aimed at exploring one hard question: How do particular node behaviors affect the topology of a graph over time?